Jon Cooper

-Jonathan D. Cooper (born August 23, 1967) is a Canadian-American professional ice hockey coach who is the head coach for the Tampa Bay Lightning of the National Hockey League (NHL).
-Cooper won back-to-back Stanley Cup championships in 2020 and 2021 as the Lightning head coach, and is currently the longest-tenured coach in the NHL.
+Jonathan D. Cooper (born August 23, 1967) is a Canadian–American professional ice hockey coach who is the head coach for the Tampa Bay Lightning of the National Hockey League (NHL).
+Cooper won back-to-back Stanley Cup championships in 2020 and 2021 and also reached the Stanley Cup Final in 2015 and 2022 as the Lightning head coach.
+He is the longest-tenured head coach in the NHL.

 Early life

 Cooper was born in Prince George, British Columbia.
 He played high school hockey at Notre Dame in Wilcox, Saskatchewan.
 He graduated with a Bachelor of Business Administration from Hofstra University in 1989.
 Despite his prior lacrosse experience being that of the box variety, he was a field lacrosse letterman in each of the first four years of John Danowski's tenure as the varsity program's head coach.
 An attackman who eventually transitioned into a midfielder, Cooper scored 74 goals with 25 assists for 99 points and was a member of East Coast Conference championship teams as a junior and senior.
-He also played one year of club hockey during his time at Hofstra.
+He also played one year of hockey during his time at Hofstra.

 He graduated from Thomas M. Cooley Law School in Lansing, Michigan.
-Cooper practiced law for five years and was a public defender off and on for two years while also maintaining his private practice.
-Cooper started playing hockey again while attending law school, ultimately leading to his first experience coaching hockey at Lansing Catholic High School.
+Cooper practiced law for five years and was a public defender off and on for two years while maintaining his private practice.
+Cooper started playing hockey again while attending law school, which led to his first experience coaching hockey at Lansing Catholic High School.